 Porsche Cayman review

 The Cayman is lighter, faster and better looking than ever.
-Like the Alfa Romeo 4C, its mid-engined layout places all the major components between the axles, with the aim of delivering perfectly balanced handling.
+Its mid-engined layout places all the major components between the axles, with the aim of delivering perfectly balanced handling.

 Our choice: Cayman S